radiantearth/stac-api-spec/core/README.md

 with media types `application/vnd.oai.openapi` (YAML), `application/vnd.oai.openapi+json;version=3.0` (3.0 JSON),
 or `application/vnd.oai.openapi+json;version=3.1` (3.1 JSON).
 Whichever format or formats are used, the link with relation `service-desc` must have a `type` field that matches an `Accept` header value to which the service responds, and the `Content-Type` header in the response should contain the same media type.
-If the OpenAPI 3.0 format is used, the conformance class `http://www.opengis.net/spec/ogcapi-features-1/1.0/conf/oas30` should be advertised.
-All service descriptions provided as part of the STAC API spec use OpenAPI 3.0 YAML format, and can easily be used to return either YAML or JSON from this endpoint.
+All service descriptions provided as part of the STAC API spec use OpenAPI 3.1 YAML format, and can easily be used to return either YAML or JSON from this endpoint.
 OAFeat does not currently define a conformance class for OpenAPI 3.1, but may in the future.
+If the OpenAPI 3.0 format is used instead, the conformance class `http://www.opengis.net/spec/ogcapi-features-1/1.0/conf/oas30` should be advertised.

 If sub-catalogs are used, it is **recommended** that these use the endpoint `/catalogs/{catalogId}` to avoid conflicting with other endpoints from the root.